Dawn-Of-Justice/scenesniffer/README.md

 ## Usage

 1. Click on the extension icon in the Chrome toolbar.
-2. Sign in with your account to generate a unique key or auth token.
+2. Sign in to [Google AI Studio](https://ai.google.dev/) and obtain your API key.
+3. Enter your Google Gemini API key in the extension setup.
-3. Navigate to a YouTube Shorts video and click the extension icon to identify the episode.
+4. Navigate to a YouTube Shorts video and click the extension icon to identify the episode.

 ## Contributing